How to Grow, Care, Prune and Propagate Watch Chain Plant (Crassula muscosa)

 Where to Buy

-If you would like to add this beauty to your collection, Crassula muscosa is available online at Etsy.
-Buy Watch Chain Plant online from Etsy.
+If you would like to add this beauty to your plant collection, Crassula muscosa is available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).

 Watch Chain Plant, Clubmoss Crassula, Crassula muscosa